RGB NSWGov+ScreenNSW Primary 2025 1

 • Support professional development and networking opportunities for NSW screen and digital games practitioners

-• Create sustainable partnership opportunities, particularly between organisations of State significance and industry businesses and practitioners
+• Create sustainable partnership opportunities, particularly between organisations of state significance and industry businesses and practitioners

 • Promote collaboration and strategic partnerships across the NSW screen and digital games sector